wp-plugins/custom-newsletter-template/readme.txt

 == Description ==

 You can create your own custom template for newsletter using this plugins. <strong>It is so easy and simple for any user to manage</strong>.
-By using this you can customize each and every content of the newsletter template from Wordpress admin panel.
+By using this, you can customize each and every content of the newsletter template from Wordpress admin panel.

 > <strong>PAID SUPPORT ($30/Hr, We ACCEPT PAYPAL )</strong>
 >